Short Synchronizing Words for Random Automata: Proof of Lemma

 We first discuss about $u_2$ and the probability of $\hE_2$.
-In case (i), since there are $\tO(1)$ many $\sigma_1$-lower-records at congruence $0$ in the $w_1$-thread of $(u_1,0)$ (see Footnote~\ref{footnote:lower_record}), the probability $u_2$ is one of them is $\tO(1/n)$.
-In case (ii), then since $u_2$ is uniformly random, either it coincides with the starting point of one of the threads already revealed (which happens with probability $O(n^{-1})$), or we can apply Lemma~\ref{lemma:P1_enhanced} to show that $\hE_2$ has probability $\tO(1/n)$.
-It remains to find another contribution of $\tO(n^{-1})$ to conclude the proof.
+In case (i), since there are $\tO(1)$ many $\sigma_1$-lower-records at congruence $0$ in the $w_1$-thread of $(u_1,0)$ (see Remark~\ref{rem:lower_record}), the probability $u_2$ is one of them is $\tO(1/n)$.
+In case (ii), recall that $u_1$ is a $\sigma_1$-lower record by $\hE(1,2,1)$.
+Since $u_2$ is uniformly random, either $u_2$ coincides with the starting point of one of the threads already revealed or we can apply Lemma~\ref{lemma:P1_enhanced} to show that $\hE_2$ has probability $\tO(1/n)$.
+Let $t_2$ be the time after exposing $[\arrows{u_2}{0}{w_1}{u_1}{0}]$ (if it was not determined by $t_1$) and $t_2=t_1$ otherwise.
+We split into two cases:

-Now, the probability that $v_2\in \cC_{t_1}$ is $\tO(1/n)$.
-Therefore in this case, we are done, and we may assume otherwise.
-In particular $\hE_1$ is not determined.